Villa di Corliano in San Giuliano Terme

 The history of Villa di Corliano

-The Agostini Venerosi of the Silk bought the village of Corliano the 17 June 1536 for 1500 florins from the Spini of Florence, who had undertaken work since the first half of the fifteenth century on the ruins of theof the Paganus and villa of the Venulei, patrons of the Pisan colony that had built the aqueduct of Caldaccoli and the Baths of Pisa in 92 AD.
+- Agostini Venerosi of the Silk bought the village of Corliano the 17 June 1536 for 1500 florins from the Spini of Florence, who had undertaken work since the first half of the fifteenth century on the ruins of theof the Paganus and villa of the Venulei, patrons of the Pisan colony who in 92 AD had built the Caldaccoli aqueduct and the Terme di Pisa.

 The façade, whose compact sixteenth-century structure was originally decorated a graffiti, was enriched by frames, niches and false openings that break the wall box.

 The result is a sort of diaphragm that connects the exterior with the interior, decorated in the 1593 by the painter Andrea Boscoli with mythological scenes, allegories of the months and zodiacal signs.

 In the second half of the eighteenth century, the rearrangement of the garden dates back to centuries-old trees, already reported by the Targioni Tozzetti, while in the 1898 part of the garden was transformed into a romantic park.

 The villa is still owned by the Pisan counts and patricians Agostini Venerosi della Seta.